TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

+We optimize the FL process by aggregating the compressed adaptive parameters \(w^h_{\text{opt}}\), in the FL server that eventually minimize the computational burden and reduces the communication overhead.
+We can present this process as follows:

-This final step incorporates the benefits of both QLoRa and quantization to ensure efficient learning and communication in the FL environment, leveraging the comprehensive feature set enhanced by synthetic data generation for a robust, adaptable, and efficient federated learning framework.
+This step leverages the advantages of quantization and QLoRa that ensures effective communication and efficient learning across the FL environment.

-In Figure \ref{fig:1}, we present our proposed FL architecture, which unfolds through a series of interconnected processes.
-Initially, for each agent, a pretrained CLIP model extracts task-specific features from textual and image data, identified as T and I. Subsequently, within each client's domain, an adapter tailored to these features undergoes training with the local dataset.
-This adapter is fine-tuned using QLoRa, incorporating both quantization and low-rank adaptation techniques to achieve efficient model compression and minimize resource consumption.
-The refined local model is then uploaded to the server.
-At the server level, an aggregation process takes place where the parameters from all local models are combined through weighted averaging to form the global model.
-This global model is redistributed to each agent for the purpose of updating the parameters of their individual adapters.
-This cycle of local training, uploading, aggregation, and redistribution continues iteratively, aiming for convergence or until a predetermined number of rounds is completed.
+In Fig. \ref{fig:1}, we present the overview of the FL framework, TriplePlay.
+At the beginning of our process, a pretrained CLIP model (which is possessed by each FL client) extracts task-specific features from the visual and textual data (denoted as I and T in Fig. \ref{fig:1}).
+Subsequently, an adaptor is tailored for each FL client and each client undergoes local training on their local available dataset.
+We fine-tune the adapter applying QLoRa that integrates both quantization and low-rank adaptation that compress the model size and minimize the resource consumption.
+Each FL client then share the refined local model with the server.
+On the server side, all the local models parameters are aggregated through weighted average to produce an updated global model which was randomly initialized at the beginning of the training process.
+The updated global model is distributed among all the participated FL clients so that each client can learn from the global model and update the parameters of its adapter.
+This iterative cycle of local model training, share local model with the server, aggregation and finally, redistribution of the global model is continued until the global model reaches a convergence.